w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   but is also subject to a minimum value based on the Track.
 More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.
-- A referendum can enter and exit the confirmation period.
+- A referendum may exit the confirmation period when the thresholds are no longer met, due to new _Nay_ votes or a change of existing _Aye_ or _Abstain_ votes to _Nay_ .
 Each time it exits, the confirmation period resets.
 For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min, the next time it enters, it must stay for 20 minutes (not 15 minutes).
 - If a referendum fails to be confirmed for at least the confirmation period, it fails, it does not